top1944/duckuments/docs/17_setup/1_1_reproducing_ubuntu_image.md

 ### Installation

-Boot the disk in the Raspberry PI.
+Boot the disk in the Raspberry Pi.

 Choose the following options: